PhilaController/esri2gpd/README.md

 # esri2gpd

-A Python utility to scrape features from the ArcGIS Server REST API and return a geopandas GeoDataFrame python.
+A lightweight Python tool to scrape features from the ArcGIS Server REST API and return a geopandas GeoDataFrame python.

 Inspired by the R package [esri2sf](https://github.com/yonghah/esri2sf/).